Trailing Drawdown Explained: Intraday vs EOD

 But the cushion is what gets you liquidated.
 Not the loss on any single trade.

-If you found this useful, the drawdown calculator is the fastest way to apply this to your own account.
+If you found this useful, the trailing drawdown calculator is the fastest way to apply this to your own account.
 Bookmark it.